pi-star-2025/pi_star/eye_candy_vr.md

 Interestingly, the light that always falls down from between the two stars, into your two eyes, into your body is always light that has less preference for seeing red.

-It always want to see blue, green, brown, yellow, or some other color.
+It always want to see blue, green, pink, yellow, or some other color.
 Even just black, nothing.

 What falls deepest into the body is most addicted to “eye candy”.